Doctoral Student Requirements

 - 6-12 credit hours may be transferred from a master’s degree previously awarded at another institution

 - Meet with Ph.D.
-Supervisory Committee - It is your responsibility to call meetings with your committee
+Supervisory Committee - It is your responsibility to call meetings with your committee to discuss your academic progress, research progress, and your individual development plan

 - Make a presentation to the SBS Community - All students are required to present their work (either proposed, in progress, or completed) to the School of Biological Sciences community each year.
 Student presentations may be oral as part of one of the specialization seminars or as a poster at the annual Biology Graduate Students Association symposium. **Please see Specialization Requirements for additional requirements regarding presenting research**